combefis/combefis.github.io/about/books.md

   <div class="page-col page-col-1">
     <p>This page gathers the books that I authored or co-authored.
 The books
-    I wrote are either about computer science or mathematics and published under the UKO label, or about promoting computer science and programming under the CSITEd non-profit organisation.
+    I wrote are either about computer science or mathematics and published under the <a href="https://www.ukonline.be">UKO</a> label, or about promoting computer science and programming under the
+    <a href="https://www.csited.be">CSITEd</a> non-profit organisation.
     They all are in French, so are the short descriptions for each book.</p>

     <table>
       <tr>